 Future Work

-What recommendations do you have for future work?
-Are there more features that need to be included?
-More testing?
-More evaluations?
-Are there follow-on projects or ideas that could be explored?
-Do you plan to do any more with the project yourself?
-Please discuss this here.

-NOTE: this section could possibly appear as a sub-section within the preceding Summary and Conclusions.
+The researcher has several follow-up ideas and features that could make this prototype ever so slightly more appealing as a commercial product to not only newly started gardeners, but also industrial scale plant nurseries.

+The first of the many possible future additions would be to allow for different environmental control for multiple greenhouses.
+This way the product could provide different climates for different crops and would not limit the gardener to only the ones in season.
+With this addition, it is only natural that a stronger water pump and additional motors would be needed in order to achieve the same control on a larger scale.

-plant and would help with the detection of the seedling stage of weeds as the utilized architecture was not entirely able to detect them
+Secondly, the researcher would like to try different model architectures for the weed detection in order to favour an accurate but slow model.
+Although the EfficientDet family of model are very versatile, the researcher only really needed to test a single image every 12 hours to check for any weeds.
+Although EfficientDet aims to cover as many positive qualities as possible, it is inevitable that there will be trade-offs, and high frame rates were not the objective, so an even slower object detection model would be far more suited for the task at hand and would help with the detection of the seedling stage of weeds as the utilized architecture was not entirely able to detect them.

 Furthermore, the researcher would like to work with larger natural language datasets in order to attempt natural language generation for the responses.
 Although the idea of using a small JSON dictionary for the limited number of use cases the ChatBot would need to handle worked as a proof of concept for this iteration of the prototype, a means of producing intelligent responses together with an intelligent understanding of the user input would make the system that much more flexible to the incoming messages and would allow for a larger variety in the responses which would further the impression of an intelligent personal assistant to the end user.

-ChatBotAcknowledgments
+Additionally, the researcher would like to develop a dedicated app for the system so that it would not need to work off of Telegram’s Bot API.
+To warrant this change, the app would have to provide more functionality than the ChatBot, or at least present the greenhouse data in a more intuitive manner.
+Consequently, by using a dedicated app, the researcher could follow through with the discarded design decision of using QR codes to synchronise the user’s phone with the Raspberry Pi, which would provide a quicker way of performing the first time set up of the prototype.

+Lastly, still appealing to budget gardeners, the researcher wishes to adapt the prototype so that it could be used with polyethylene greenhouses that lack the physical structure that polycarbonate greenhouses have.
+With both of these types of greenhouses covered, the prototype would be much more appealing as the polycarbonate family of greenhouses are the pricier of the two types mentioned above.

+Acknowledgments

-You can provide acknowledgements here to anyone who has been helpful in your project, or beyond.
-In some cases, the licensing of certain software products you have used may require you to acknowledge them here, e.g., in return for free use. providing endless The author would also like to thank his forever person, Izabella Reyes, his sister, Gloria Blanco, and the entirety of M.G. for providing a voice of reason and guidance throughout.
+The author would like to thank Dr. Jacky Visser for being incredibly helpful and responsive during the course of this project, and for providing endless feedback during the supervisor meetings.
+The author would also like to thank his forever person, Izabella Reyes, his sister, Gloria Blanco, his mother, and the entirety of M.G. for providing a voice of reason and guidance throughout.